0xflotus/0xflotus.github.io/index.md

 ### About

-- Open Source Code Explorer, Enthusiast and Archaeologist, that's it!
+- Open Source Code Explorer and Enthusiast